aquasecurity/secfixes-tracker/README.md

 Imports an NVD feed, such as `2021` or `recent`.

+Once the yearly feeds have been imported, you only need to import the `recent` feed on a daily basis.

 ### `flask update-states`

 Updates the various `VulnerabilityState` items based on the current contents of